nestordemeure/gambit/readme.md

 When we observe the distribution of normalized reward, we notice a shift to the right (toward the max) which seem explainable by the fact that the system is not adversarial : each node underneath the current node is doing its best to help and produce a better result.
 Thus, it might be interresting to study the distribution of the x-mean

-## References

-The R package [gramEvol](https://github.com/fnoorian/gramEvol) (which uses genetic algorithm) for the user interface.

-The work of ??? for the use of Monte-Carlo-Tree-Search to perform symbolic regression.